Time for a walk down Memory Lane…

 While in Niles, Chaplin made five movies.
 His first, A Night Out, costarred him with Ben Turpin and features a barroom brawl.
 It’s Chaplin as the Little Tramp, of course, and he’s a bit naughty, as he’s found in flagrante with another man’s wife.
 Oops.
 Turpin’s character keeps the Little Tramp in line, at least at first, and the two of them are decently funny together.
 Unfortunately, Turpin found Chaplin to be too nitpicky, so their collaboration amounted to two films, A Night Out being the last.

 Chaplin’s second Niles film was The Champion.
 It also starred Edna Purviance, who Chaplin had discovered waiting tables in a restaurant (some sources say she was a secretary), and cast her solely for her looks.
 Purviance went on to be in thirty-three Chaplin films, as well as being Chaplin’s love interest for several years.
 As for the film, it’s a rather madcap story of the Tramp as the proverbial 98-pound weakling-turned-sparring partner who finds what he thinks is a lucky horseshoe.
-He sticks his acqusition into his boxing glove and thinks he’s got it made…which he does.
+He sticks his acqusition into his boxing glove and acts as though he’s got it made…which he does.
 Everyone he hits goes out for the count.
 Inserting large metal objects into boxing gloves does give one a certain edge.

 On the heels of The Champion was a short film called In the Park, which came out a week after the previous offering.
 This film is what it sounds like–it’s about an afternoon in the park.
 Among other hijinks, a thief tries to steal Chaplin’s handkerchief, but then Chaplin steals a cigarette out of the thief’s pocket and uses his neck to strike a match.
 Ouch.
 As they say, what goes around comes around.
 The film was shot in Golden Gate Park, and it’s basically thirty fun minutes of Chaplin annoying everyone.